tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Response-page.md

 linkTitle: "Response Page"
 date: 2021-03-29T12:15:39-05:00
 description: >
   The Response page is a mandatory page and lets you show the result of the transaction to the payer.
 Our system redirects the payer to this page once the transaction has been performed.
-The data with the payment results is sent to your system via HTTP GET method </br>This page is invoked for all the transaction states: approved, rejected, in validation, awaiting payment (for cash), etc.
+The data with the payment results is sent to your system via HTTP GET method.</br>This page is invoked for all the transaction states: approved, rejected, in validation, awaiting payment (for cash), etc.

 weight: 20
 tags: ["subtopic"]
 ---

-In this topic, you find how to send data from one transaction to PayU.
-You must generate an HTML form with the transaction data using the HTTP POST method and pointing it to our system.

 ## Considerations
-* Some hosting providers have settings that do not allow sending URLs as parameter values. example: `&merchant_url=http%3A%2F%2Fwww.myshop.com`
+* Some hosting providers have settings that do not allow sending URLs as parameter values.
+Example: `&merchant_url=http%3A%2F%2Fwww.myshop.com`
 * For Brazil accounts, there is no redirection to the response page.
 * Do not depend on the response page to update your database or execute processes, users may not return to it.
 Use the confirmation page.
-* If you want to display information related to the transaction we suggest to show at least the following: status, reference value, currency and date.
+* If you want to display information related to the transaction, we suggest showing at least the following: status, reference value, currency, and date.
 * It is recommended to send the `responseUrl` parameter in the payment form or set PayU Module; it has priority the one sent in the parameter.
 If PayU does not find any, the payment process ends at the Webcheckout.

 {{% alert title="Important" color="warning"%}}